KevinKaras/DIY-HUB/Notes.md

 3. Head to the Heroku app page, click on "MORE", select "Run Console", Enter "Bash" into the command line and hit enter.

+4. Enter these commands in this order:
+   4a.
+Heroku login                                         (Log into your heroku account) 4b.
+Heroku:container login                               (This logs you into your docker container for your app) 4c.
+Heroku run --app {YOUR APP NAME HERE} bash           (Example: Heroku run --app Diyhub-kk bash)
+      4c1. cd into migrations folder, delete the alembic version file inside app folder.
+   4d. flask db migrate -m "{MIGRATION MESSAGE OF YOUR CHOOSING}" 4e. flask db upgrade.